themorgantown/ia-mirror/README.md

 This repository provides a small container that wraps parallel downloads, resume, dry-run, checksum verification and a small summary `report.json` written alongside the downloaded data.
 Useful for large, resumed, or complex downloads where dockerization makes life easier.

-Note: This is a small change to test the Docker Hub README sync workflow.

 ## QuickStart:

 Pull the latest published image (recommended):